ahabra/guava-class/README.md

 Presenting Google Guava

-Prsenting some of Guava features to different JUGs.
+Presenting some of Guava features to different JUGs.